c1728p9/board-recovery-instructions/unbricking_guide.md

 ```

 ### Step 4: Verify
 Now, unplug and replug the board into your computer normally (without holding down the reset button).
-The device mounts normally.
+The device mounts normally, and the update is complete.

-## Interface recovery
+## Update with Windows 7
-Follow the steps in this section if the flowchart at the beginning of the document determined that your board's interface has been corrupted.
+Follow the steps in this section if the flowchart at the beginning of the document determined that your board is susceptible to bricking.

 ### Required items
 * Windows 7 machine